-However, the School will try to allocate placements in pharmacies close to a students home or study address.
+However, the School will try to allocate placements in pharmacies close to a student's home or study address, when possible

 There are different tuition fee and student financial support arrangements for students from Northern Ireland, those from England, Scotland and Wales (Great Britain), and those from the rest of the European Union.